redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 #### Steps for controller/compute nodes

-You will want to run `foreman_client.sh` on each client.
+Next, you need to run `foreman_client.sh` on each client.

 This is located in `/tmp` on the Foreman server.
-You'll want to copy this to each machine.
+Copy this to each machine.

-Once it's in place, run it on each machine:
+Once it is in place, run it on each machine:

     sh <path>/foreman_client.sh